Top 8 Questions You Should Ask When Buying a Microplate Reader

 - What assay validation data is available for the reader?
 Assay validation data specific for the reader provides proof that the reader performs as indicated.

-Types of microplate readers used by survey respondents:
+Types of microplate reader used by survey respondents:

-Nearly 25% of respondents plan on purchasing a microplate reader in the next year.
+Nearly 24% of respondents are engaged in purchasing a new microplate reader.
 The reasons for these purchases are as follows:

 Top 10 features/factors respondents look for when purchasing a microplate reader:

 |Product performance for intended application||78%|